aicbu/SLcov_paper/README.md

 ---

 This repository contains code and data files for the paper above.
-This paper is currently in peer review, and the preprint can be found [here](https://www.medrxiv.org/content/10.1101/2021.05.05.21256384v2).
+The paper can be found [here](https://www.frontiersin.org/articles/722838).

 ## Contents of repo